 The proposed wind farm will have only a limited impact on the identified archaeological resource.
-The siting of wind turbine 6 directly threatens the peat cutting area (Site 31) and the footprint of wind turbine 26 is directly over the marker cairn (Site 36).
-The cable route between wind turbines 23 and 24 may destroy the prehistoric cairn (Site 37) and the enclosure wall/quarries (Sites 32, 33 and 35) lie close to the cable route near wind turbines 10 and 11.
+The siting of Turbine 6 directly threatens the peat cutting area (Site 31) and the footprint of Turbine 26 is adjacent to the marker cairn (Site 36).
+The access track between Turbines 7 and 10 will directly affect Breast High Road (Site 26).
+The access trackway between Turbines 23 and 24 may destroy the putative prehistoric cairn (Site 37) and the trackway to the north of Turbine 14 may impact upon the linear earthwork (Site 34).

-It is recommended that wind turbines 6 and 26 be moved slightly along their respective hills to avoid sites 31 and 36, but if this is not possible additional more detailed survey work and evaluation trenching should be undertaken.
-The development corridor should also be narrowed or diverted slightly between wind turbines 10 and 11 on Borrowdale Edge in order to avoid sites 32, 33 and 35, and more importantly be moved to the south of the prehistoric cairn (Site 37) between wind turbines 23 and 24.
-Further to the avoidance options it is recommended that evaluation trenching should take place beneath the footprint of all wind turbines in order to assess the nature of sub-surface archaeological features.
-Likewise a permanent watching brief should be undertaken for the topsoil stripping of access roads and cable routes within the development corridor.
+It is recommended that Turbines 6 and 26 be moved slightly to avoid sites 31 and 36, but if this is not possible additional more detailed survey work and evaluation trenching of Site 36 and a palaeoenvironmental coring of Site 31 should be undertaken.
+The access trackways should also be diverted slightly in order to avoid sites 34 and 37.
+It is recommended that detailed survey and evaluation take place where the access trackway crosses Breast High Road (Site 26) and also on sites 34 and 37 if they cannot be avoided.

+Further to the avoidance options, it is recommended that evaluation trenching should take place beneath the footprint of all wind turbines, ancillary structures and the access tracks in order to assess the nature of sub-surface archaeological features and to identify any previously unidentified archaeological resource.
+A phase of watching brief should be undertaken during the groundworks for the construction of the proposed access trackways and cable routes within the development corridor.